CLIVA-WebApp/Backend/API_ENDPOINTS.md

 - Database queries are currently mocked but structured for easy integration with real data
 - Error handling is consistent across all endpoints
 - The API follows RESTful conventions
 - All endpoints are documented with OpenAPI/Swagger at `/docs`
+- Report generation creates files in a `reports/` directory
+- The API structure is now ready for:
+  1. **Frontend Integration**: All endpoints are documented with examples
+  2. **Database Integration**: Service layer is structured for easy database integration
+  3. **Real Algorithm Implementation**: Placeholder methods are ready for actual optimization algorithms
+  4. **Testing**: Basic test structure is in place
+  5. **Report Generation**: CSV and PDF report generation is implemented